nmartinez23/JS-Testing/README.md

-This is a Javascript testing project I am working on as part of the Watch and Code course.
+This is a Javascript unit testing project I have completed as part of the Watch and Code course.

 Please see https://github.com/joewalnes/jstinytest for the original source.